ROCm/rocm-install-on-linux/docs/install/rocm-runfile-installer.rst

 *  **Display Dependencies**

    **Display Dependencies** lists all required (Debian or RPM) packages that must be pre-installed on the system.
-   These packages are required by ROCm or the AMDGPU driver being installed by a particular ROCm Runfile Installer version.
+   These packages are required by ROCm or the AMD GPU Driver being installed by a particular ROCm Runfile Installer version.

    .. note::